Riley-Py/UWaterloo-Work/MSE 211/Week 3/Readings/Ross.md

 	- A problem is that private perceptions/interpretations may not correspond to judgements
 	- Another is that it may not reflect motivational influences
 		- Success is anticipated with actor's past experience, while failure is unexpected
-- Research found that instructors rated performance/abilities as determinants of failure for themselves, while learner's ef
+- Research found that instructors rated performance/abilities as determinants of failure for themselves, while learner's efforts/abilities as less determinants for failure for them
+- *Fundamental attribution error* - tendency for attributers to underestimate impact of situational factors and overestimate role of dispositional factors in controller behaviour
+- Actors are held more responsible for acts that have serious consequences over trival consequences